MarcoRudolph/Rudolpho-ai/DEPLOYMENT.md

 - The `_redirects` file ensures that all routes work correctly with React Router
 - Security headers are configured for better protection
-- Your app is optimized for performance and SEO
+- Your app is optimized for performance and SEO with Vite
 - All static assets are properly included
+- **Vite provides faster builds and better performance than Create React App**

 ## Troubleshooting

 If you encounter issues:
-1. Check that all files in the `build/` directory are uploaded
+1. Check that all files in the `dist/` directory are uploaded
 2. Verify that the `_redirects` file is present
 3. Ensure your domain DNS is properly configured
 4. Check Cloudflare Pages logs for any build errors

+## Migration from Create React App

+✅ Successfully migrated from Create React App to Vite ✅ Improved build performance and bundle size
+✅ Maintained all functionality and routing
+✅ Ready for Cloudflare Pages deployment

 Your site should be live within minutes! 🎉